wp-plugins/gift-cards-for-woocommerce/readme.txt

 A: You can do this with one of my premium plugins that I offer on my site <a href="https://wp-ronin.com">here</a>

 == Changelog ==
+= 1.4 =
+* FIX: Change to a sigleton file format
+* FIX: Paypal calculation
+* ADD: Additional check to see if a gift card has already been applied
+* ADD: Ability to enter gift card on cart page
+* ADD: Additional settings to admin panel

 = 1.3.8 =
 * FIX: Display of Gift Card Payment on receipt